Competing d$_{xy}$ and s$_{\pm }$ Pairing Symmetries in Superconducting La$_{3}$Ni$_{2}$O$_{7}$ emerge from LDA+FLEX Calculations: V. Conclusion

 In conclusion, we used recently developed LDA+FLEX method to study spin fluctuational mechanism of superconductivity in recently discovered La$_{3}$ Ni$_{2}$O$_{7}$ under pressure.
 Based on this procedure, the superconducting scattering matrix elements between the Cooper pairs have been evaluated numerically, and the linearized BCS\ gap equation was exactly diagonalized.
-Our main result is the predicted d$_{xy}$ symmetry for the most favorable eigenstate of the superconducting order parameter although the symmetry s$ _{\pm }$ proposed in a series of recent works was found to lie in close proximity.
+Our main result is the competition between d$_{xy}$ and s$_{\pm }$ pairing symmetries for the most favorable eigenstate of the superconducting order parameter, which unfortunately cannot be precisely determined given the sensitivity of the result to the values of Hubbard parameter $U$ used in the simulation.
 Since both symmetries can be distinguished by the presence/absence of nodes in the gap function, it should be straightforward to sort this out with currently on--going experiments.

+The superconducting coupling constant $\lambda _{\max }$ as the highest eigenvalue of the BCS\ gap equations has been extracted together with the spin fluctuational mass enhancement $m^{\ast }/m_{LDA}=1+\lambda _{sf}.$ The effective coupling constant $\lambda _{eff}=\lambda _{\max }/$($1+\lambda _{sf})$ was deduced as a function of $U$, but found to be modest and incapable to deliver high values of $T_{c}$ unless $U$ is tuned to be close to SDW.
+We have also performed tight--binding calculations using recently proposed two--orbital bilayer model which confirmed our conclusions.